Pumpkin muffins – the savoury kind

 It turned into a thyme pumpkin muffin – a perfect fit for a pumpkin soup, and later a neutral muffin for breakfast.

-When I started baking these muffins, I used Halloween pumpkin.
+When I started baking these muffins, I used Halloween pumpkins.

-It is very neutral in taste and gives light-coloured muffins.
+It is very neutral in taste and gives light-coloured buns.

-Hokkaido gives the muffins a nice yellow-orange colour.
+Hokkaido gives the buns a nice yellow-orange colour.

-If you want muffins for breakfast, make them large.
+If you want pumpkin muffins for breakfast, make them large.

 I always use paper muffin liners.